kalegd/DigitalBacon-UI/docs/InteractionToolHandler.md

-# InteractionTool
+# InteractionToolHandler

-InteractionTool manages the current interaction tool and provides functionality to listen for tool updates
+InteractionToolHandler manages the current interaction tool and provides functionality to listen for tool updates

 ## Methods